bazmonk/digigurdy-baz/README.md

 * **DO NOT TURN THE CRANK DURING CRANK DETECTION!**  It's ok if you do, but you may fool the digigurdy into thinking there is no crank installed (yes, that does sound backwards, but it's the truth).
 If you do this accidentally, just unpower and power back up the digigurdy.
 It'll forgive you and forget it ever even happened.

-From there, you will be shown the Tuning Menu.
-There's quick options here to immediately load the last tuning you used and get straight to playing, or options to choose a new tuning.
+From there, you will be shown the Startup Menu.
+There's options here to load one of the included presets, load a tuning you've saved before, set up a new tuning, and other startup options.

-(If you're a little overwhelmed with all the string options, each selection screen has a "default" selection that you can quickly choose with the 'O' button (just mash it to fly through the whole tuning menu if you want).
-That will at least give you somewhere to start, and you can experiment from there.)
+**New Users**: the four preset options are for you!
+Each one is a reasonable combination, and they're good starting points while you experiment with making others.

 ### Play